DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 *RAE,* Jason thought. *Could there be others like you?*

-*Fragments, yes.
-Other entities that escaped during rituals or containment failures.
+*Possibly yes.
+Previous iterations - maybe.
 If Malvek's been collecting them...*

-**Then this is where they'd be.**
+*Then this is where they'd be.*

 The thought settled heavy.
 Not just RAE.
 But others.
 Possibly dozens.
 All contained.
 All isolated.
 All waiting.